 9. have taken up employment in the South West, Peel, Great Southern, Wheatbelt, Goldfields-Esperance, Mid-West, Gascoyne, Pilbara, or Kimberley region as defined in the Regional Development Act 1993

-10. be engaged by an employer for a period of at least 2 consecutive weeks (14 days), with a commencement date on or after 9 September 2020
+10. be engaged by an employer for a period of at least two consecutive weeks (14 days), with a commencement date on or after 9 September 2021

 11. have worked full-time in the weeks that you claim the allowance, being the same number of normal work days or shifts as a full-time employee in that role and industry would normally work, and